 “Me too sweetie, miss her all the time.”

 “What about my old Mama?”

 “You mean your birth Mother?
 She’s sick, she can’t really be a Momma anymore.”
-Makes sense, if you’ve got an old, slightly used spare Momma laying around why not bring her in?
+Makes sense, if you’ve got an old, slightly used spare Momma laying around why not bring her on board?